When flood strikes, it can wreak havoc in two ways. First is the immediate damage from the water itself. The second is the long-lasting aftermath.

 Processing the insurance claim.
 This can be a complicated business, depending on how much damage the flood has caused.
 The claim itself must be logged before arranging a loss adjuster.
-This is an insurance agent who’ll visit and review your home, assessing the amount of compensation that should be paid.
-The loss adjustor may also need to anticipate temporary accommodation, formulate a schedule of repair with contractors and arrange the safe disposal of any contaminated items.
-This may take some time to complete, especially if they have a number of other damaged properties to view.
+This is someone (employed by your insurance provider) who’ll visit and review your home, assessing the amount of compensation that should be paid.
+They may also need to anticipate temporary accommodation, formulate a schedule of repair with contractors and arrange the safe disposal of any contaminated items.
+This can take some time to complete, especially if they have a number of other damaged properties to view.

 Cleaning and drying.
 The time it takes to clean up and dry out a property could run into weeks or months after it has been flooded.
 This largely depends on the magnitude and duration of the flood, as well as the availability of services.
 It also depends on what your house is made of.
-Timber-framed buildings may require particular attention, and wood may need to be treated against potential problems caused by water immersion.
-This type of work needs to be carried out by specialist contractors so they can certify when your home has been dried to satisfactory standards.
-That means it also depends on their workload.
+For example, timber-framed buildings may require particular attention, as the wood may need to be treated against potential problems caused by water immersion.

 Reinstatement works.
 You can’t underestimate the amount of time it takes to repair and redecorate your home.
 Selecting and ordering replacement furniture and units (let alone having them delivered and fitted) can take several months or even longer to complete.
 And having to make all these decisions at once can be overwhelming.